 Content

-The unit equips students with the essential practical skills that enable them more efficiently to carry out the daily tasks of their pastoral ministry.
-Topics covered include: pastoral self-care; developing a devotional life; setting goals; time management; mentoring; being a member of a team; administration; conflict resolution.
+The unit equips students with essential practical skills that enable them to more efficiently carry out the daily tasks of their ministry context.
+Topics covered include: self-care practices; time management; setting goals; project planning; effective team ministry; and conflict resolution.

 Unit code: DP1018L